Azure/Mission-Critical-Online/src/app/AlwaysOn.BackgroundProcessor/README.md

 ## Configuration

-Refer to [GameService configuration](../AlwaysOn.GameService/README.md#Configuration) for details of the implementation.
+Refer to [CatalogService configuration](../AlwaysOn.CatalogService/README.md#Configuration) for details of the implementation.

-Apart from the configuration settings which are common between components, such as Cosmos DB connection settings, the following settings are used exclusively by the ResultWorker:
+Apart from the configuration settings which are common between components, such as Cosmos DB connection settings, the following settings are used exclusively by the BackgroundProcessor:

 - `BackendReaderEventHubConnectionString`: Connection string with `Listen` permissions to the Event Hub.
-- `BackendReaderEventHubConsumergroup`: Consumer group in the Event Hub to be used exclusively by the ResultWorker.
+- `BackendReaderEventHubConsumergroup`: Consumer group in the Event Hub to be used exclusively by the BackgroundProcessor.
 - `BackendStorageConnectionString`: Connection string to the storage account which is used for checkpointing, partition ownership management and poison message storage.
 - `BackendCheckpointBlobContainerName`: Name of the container on the aforementioned blob storage account.
 - `BackendCheckpointLoopSeconds`: Controls how often checkpointing on blob storage happens.
 The more frequent, the more overhead this creates and will slow down processing.
 Longer periods, however, can make for more duplicate processing on restart or partition ownership change.
 - `BackendStoragePoisonMessagesTableName`: Name of the table on the storage account to store poison messages if they cannot be processed.
-- `ResultWorkerMaxRetryCount`: How often the ResultWorker should retry to process a message if it fails, for example because Cosmos DB is not available.
+- `BackgroundProcessorMaxRetryCount`: How often the BackgroundProcessor should retry to process a message if it fails, for example because Cosmos DB is not available.
-- `ResultWorkerRetryWaitSeconds`: How many seconds to wait between each retry attempt.
-Wait time is `RetryAttempt * ResultWorkerRetryWaitSeconds`
+- `BackgroundProcessorRetryWaitSeconds`: How many seconds to wait between each retry attempt.
+Wait time is `RetryAttempt * BackgroundProcessorRetryWaitSeconds`
-- `B2CResultWorkerClientID`: Client ID of the Azure AD B2C application, which has assigned access to Microsoft Graph.
-The ResultsWorker is using it to fetch player names for a given user ID.
-- `B2CResultWorkerClientSecret`: Client secret of the Azure AD B2C application, which has assigned access to Microsoft Graph.

 ## Logging and tracing

-The ResultWorker uses the `Microsoft.ApplicationInsights.WorkerService` NuGet package to get out-of-the-box instrumentation from the application.
+The BackgroundProcessor uses the `Microsoft.ApplicationInsights.WorkerService` NuGet package to get out-of-the-box instrumentation from the application.
 Also, [Serilog](https://github.com/serilog/serilog-extensions-logging) is used for all logging inside the application with Azure Application Insights configured as a sink (next to the Console sink).
 Only when needed to track additional metrics, a `TelemetryClient` instance for ApplicationInsights is used directly.

 ## Partition ownership and checkpointing